8Sharon/X-Sentiment-Analysis/README.md

 - **F1-Score Calculation**: The harmonic mean of precision and recall is computed for each sentiment class (Positive, Negative, Neutral).
 - **Confusion Matrix**: A matrix is generated to visualize the model's classification performance across different sentiment labels.

-The results are analyzed to identify areas for improvement, such as addressing class imbalances or experimenting with other models for comparison.

----

-*Generated on April 11, 2025*